 The Nature Conservancy announces one of the largest land projects in its history of working in Kentucky and Tennessee.

-The Nature Conservancy has arranged the acquisition of 100,000 acres in one of the most important areas for climate resiliency in North America—the Central Appalachian Mountains.
-One of the largest land deals in TNC’s history of working in Kentucky and Tennessee, this project brings together climate resiliency, carbon markets, sustainable timber harvest, and recreational and economic opportunities for people and communities.
+The Nature Conservancy’s Cumberland Forest Project spans 253,000 acres in Kentucky, Tennessee and Virginia, in one of the most important areas for climate resiliency in North America—the Central Appalachian Mountains.
+In April 2019, TNC arranged the acquisition of 100,000 acres in Kentucky and Tennessee.
+As one of the largest land deals in TNC’s history of working in these two states, this project brings together impact investment, climate resiliency, carbon markets, sustainable timber harvest, and recreational and economic opportunities for people and communities.

 Sustainable timber harvesting prioritizes a healthy and diverse forest, helps mitigate climate change and helps protect the landscape long-term, all while generating revenues and contributing to the local economy.
 The quality of water supplied to nearby communities depends on the health and protected habitats of these forests, which absorb and filter water as it flows into streams and rivers.
 Forests help stabilize sediment, holding it in place and preventing run-off that contributes to water pollution.